 - Dinner out

 Day 2.
-Cerro Lodge.
+Pacifico Lodge Hotel.
 Breakfast at a local restaurant after a boat trip to the mangroves.
 Traveling for half hour to birdwatch about 3 hrs boat tour to Tarcoles River Mangroves in which a combination of deforested areas, river edges, mangrove forest and river mouths are impressive.
 Herons, egrets, vireos, hummingbirds, frigatebirds, shore birds, waders, cuckoos, macaws, parrots, hawks, also looking for White throated Magpie Jay, Ferruginous Pygmy Owl, Black headed Trogon and much more are among the common groups of birds sighted; although the boat tour main goal is to find the mangrove specialities such Mangrove Hummingbird, Cuckoo, Vireo, Warbler, Rufous necked Woodrail, Panama & Scrub Flycatchers & American Pygmy Kingfisher.
 On the afternoon we will visit open farm lands, forest patches, river edges and more pasture fields; the goal here is to find seedaters, raptors, parakeets, flycatchers, lapwings, anis, ducks, species that are no longer found at the national park due their habitats disappearance or restoring habitats.

 - Mangrove Boat tour (3 hours)

 - Bijagual Road trip